DanWahlin/Angular-In120/README.md

-# Angular 120-Minute JumpStart Video Course
+# Angular 120-Minute JumpStart Video Course Code

 This code is for the upcoming Angular 120-Minute JumpStart video course.
 It was created using the Angular CLI.